osmanatam/100-days-of-code/post-log.md

 <hr>

 I have been working on my startup, which I'm calling **Project WT**.
 It's still a secret.
-A clue fo context- it's sort of like a marketplace.
+A clue for context- it's sort of like a marketplace.

 ### Code